yh15kla9/github-lesser-known-programming-languages/README.md

 # T:
 - [Taichi](https://github.com/taichi-dev/taichi) - Productive & portable high-performance programming in Python.
 Taichi Lang is an open-source, imperative, parallel programming language for high-performance numerical computation.
 It is embedded in Python and uses just-in-time (JIT) compiler frameworks, for example LLVM, to offload the compute-intensive Python code to the native GPU or CPU instructions.
 - [Tamgu(탐구)](https://github.com/naver/tamgu) - A FIL Language that combines in one language an imperative paradigm, a functional paradigm and a logical paradigm.
 Mixes in one code _A Python-like formalism, a Haskell-like formalism and a Prolog-like formalism_.
-- [Teal](https://github.com/teal-language) - A typed dialect of Lua
-- [Terra](https://github.com/terralang/terra) - Terra is a low-level system programming language that is embedded in and meta-programmed by the Lua programming language
 - [Typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
 # U:
 - [Umka](https://github.com/vtereshkov/umka-lang) - Umka is a statically typed embeddable scripting language.
 It combines the simplicity and flexibility needed for scripting with a compile-time protection against type errors.
 Its aim is to follow the Python Zen principle Explicit is better than implicit more consistently than dynamically typed languages generally do.